adimayer/Evo_growth/README.md

 setup_initial.jl
-Contains the functions that specify simulation parameters and creat inital values.
+Contains the functions that specify simulation parameters and create initial values.

 show_functions.jl
-Containes the functions used to creat the plots
+Containes the functions used to create the plots

 sim_functions.jl